avicndugu/shahada-hugo-theme/README.md

    Copy everything inside the `my-academic-site/themes/shahada-hugo-theme/exampleSite/` directory into the root of your Hugo site.

 5. **Customize your content:**
-   Replace the contents of `hugo.toml`, `data/hometext.yaml` and `data/navigation.yaml` files with your own content.
+   Update the contents of `hugo.toml`, `data/hometext.yaml` and `data/navigation.yaml` files with your own content.

 6. **Run Hugo server:**
    Start the Hugo development server to preview your site locally: